 Paramedics Australasia Board of Directors

-Associate Professor Peter Hartley MPA
+Associate Professor Peter Hartley FPA

 Peter Hartley was elected as President of Paramedics Australasia in September 2014.
 He is Associate Professor and Deputy Dean, College of Health and Biomedicine, Victoria University.
 He has a multi-discipline background in health, sociology and education, and had over 30 years ambulance experience in Australia.